-Nedeau has given presentations and speeches about the future of news media as well as women’s leadership in front of audiences at The New York Times, The National Press Club, Princeton’s Woodrow Wilson School, Start Up Weekend NYC, Campus Progress’ National Conference, STAND Against Genocide Conference, Netroots Nation, Politics Online Conference and more.
-In March of 2010, she was chosen as one of “30 extraordinary women making history” by the Women’s Media Center for her writing surrounding health care reform.
+For the past ten years, Nedeau has also written about politics, technology and women’s rights as well as travel essays and fiction stories.
+She has been published by The New York Times, Washington Post, Stateline.org, among other outlets.
+In 2010, Nedeau was chosen as one of “30 extraordinary women making history” by the Women’s Media Center.
 Gloria Feldt, a feminist activist and author, published a book titled, No Excuses: 9 Ways Women Can Change How We Think About Power, which includes interviews with Nedeau about the relationship between women and power.

 Nedeau was born and raised in San Francisco before she moved to the East Coast to complete a bachelor’s degree in Journalism at The George Washington University’s School of Media and Public Affairs.
-You can follow her daily musings on Twitter @JenNedeau.
+You can follow her on Twitter @JenNedeau.